 Let’s look at some pros and cons of selling on Amazon Marketplace.

-First, let’s look at some advantages of selling on Amazon Marketplace.
+First, let’s look at some advantages of using this online selling site.

 For more info on Amazon Marketplace selling and marketing, check out these resources from WebFX.